Fred Moten: Critical work

 Moten makes considerable intellectual contributions to the discourses of Black studies, poetry and poetics, critical race theory and contemporary American literature.
 He has been profiled by Harvard Magazine, The New Yorker, The Brooklyn Rail, and LitHub.com about his life and work in scholarship.
 In 2016, he was awarded a Guggenheim Fellowship and the Stephen E. Henderson Award for Outstanding Achievement in Poetry by the African American Literature and Culture Society.
 Moten's work The Feel Trio (2014), named after Cecil Taylor's trio with William Parker and Tony Oxley, was awarded the Los Angeles Times Book Prize, and was a poetry finalist for the National Book Award.
 He also received a Foundation for Contemporary Arts Roy Lichtenstein Award (2018).

 He has served on numerous editorial boards including American Quarterly, Callaloo, Social Text, and Discourse.
 He has served on advisory boards for Issues in Critical Investigation at Vanderbilt University, the Critical Theory Institute at the University of California, Irvine, and was on the board of directors of the Center for Lesbian and Gay Studies at City University of New York.
 As of September 2018, Moten is professor in the Department of Performance Studies at New York University's Tisch School of the Arts, where he teaches courses in Black studies, poetics, music and critical race theory.

-One of his most well-known works is a series of essays he published with Stefano Harney in a book called The Undercommons.
-Throughout these works he criticizes academia's drive to professionalize the student, logistical capitalism, debt–credit hierarchies, and state-based institutions.
+One of his best-known works is a series of essays he published with Stefano Harney in a book called The Undercommons.
+Throughout these works, he criticizes academia's drive to professionalize the student, logistical capitalism, debt–credit hierarchies, and state-based institutions.
 He offers a theory of hapticality and to stay in debt to one another as a means of understanding one's own relationship to the world and to others.

-The essay, "Catalogue Number 308 (The Black Apparatus Is a Little Girl)", in Black and Blur discusses photograph number 308 in Thomas Eakins' photographic collection at the Pennsylvania Academy of the Fine Arts.
-The photograph depicts a nude African American girl, posed as Venus.
+The essay "Catalogue Number 308 (The Black Apparatus Is a Little Girl)", in Black and Blur, discusses photograph number 308 in Thomas Eakins' photographic collection at the Pennsylvania Academy of the Fine Arts.
+The photograph depicts a nude African-American girl, posed as Venus.
 Saidiya Hartman discusses the photograph as well, in her book Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval.

-In May 2024, Moten gave a keynote lecture at an academic conference: "Jews and Black Theory: Conceptualizing Otherness in the Twenty-First Century," held at Harvard University.
+In May 2024, Moten gave a keynote lecture at an academic conference: "Jews and Black Theory: Conceptualizing Otherness in the Twenty-First Century", held at Harvard University.